giacoballoccu/GraphComparison/README.md

 ```
 Where `<PATH_TO_SPARK_TERRAFORM>` is the path to the /spark-terraform-master/ folder (e.g. /home/user/)

-6. Login to AWS and create a key pair named **GraphComparison** in **PEM** file format.
+6. Login to AWS and create a key pair named **amzkey** in **PEM** file format.
 Follow the guide on [AWS DOCS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
 Download the key and put it in the spark-terraform-master/ folder.

 7. Open a terminal and go to the spark-terraform-master/ folder, execute the command
  ```